This post may contain affiliate links.

 See how uncomplicated that looks?
 And now I have plenty of ideas to flesh out.

 Instead, I took the notes above and expounded upon them.
+One building block with supporting ideas.

 Try it yourself, and then let’s move on to the next section!